adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 ImportError: No module named 'zope.deprecation'
 -----------------------------------------------

-Problem: something is up?

-Solution: I did two things at first.
-Initially I downgraded to Pyramid 1.7 and zope.deprecation 4.1.2.
-Then I added a requirements.txt.
-The actual problem was that the latest version of zope.deprecation broke something.
+Problem: AWS was unable to find zope.deprecation.

+Solution: Downgrade to zope.deprecation 4.1.2.

+UPDATE: The issue is not with zope.deprecation.
+Instead it is with the python34 build for Amazon Linux/Red Hat.
+More detail in this `post <http://bruisedthumb.com/post/2017-03-20>`_.

 Complete Code
 =============